- University of Wisconsin-Eau Claire

 The project is expected to be completed in fall 2018, and the footbridge will be closed from late May to late August in both 2017 and 2018.More information

-UW-Eau Claire’s Women’s Studies program creates a community of scholars and activists consisting of students, faculty, staff and community members.
-We hope you will consider joining that community.
-Instructors from a wide variety of disciplines aim to help you expand your knowledge base, improve your critical thinking and communication skills, and make important connections between your learning and your life.
+UW-Eau Claire’s Women's, Gender, and Sexuality Studies program creates a community of scholars and activists consisting of students, faculty, staff and community members.
+Instructors from a wide variety of disciplines aim to help students expand their knowledge base, improve critical thinking and communication skills, and make important connections between their learning and their life.

 Transnational feminist theory and practice are also at the core of our interdisciplinary program, which offers critical tools for understanding and analyzing the exercise of power in a globalizing world.
 Transnational feminism offers new ways of looking at inequalities both locally and globally, highlighting the ways in which geographically distant places are intimately connected through present politics and past histories.Contact Info:

-There is much to gain from taking Women’s Studies courses.
-Women’s Studies prepares you to think critically while developing open-mindedness.
-Diverse topics in both Women’s Studies courses and elective classes in other departments makes the breadth of a Women’s Studies degree uniquely wide.
-You will also explore in depth the intersections among sexism, racism, classism, heterosexism, cisgenderism, ableism, ageism, and other forms of oppression.
-This makes our courses socially and personally relevant.
-Pursuing Women’s Studies is a great way to increase your sense of competency and to prepare well for meaningful work after graduation.
+Women’s, Gender, and Sexuality Studies courses prepare students to think critically while developing open-mindedness.
+Diverse topics in both the program courses and elective classes in other departments make the breadth of a Women's, Gender, and Sexuality Studies degree uniquely wide.
+Students explore in depth the intersections among sexism, racism, classism, heterosexism, cisgenderism, ableism, ageism, and other forms of oppression.
+This makes our courses socially and personally relevant, and a great way to prepare students for meaningful work after graduation.

-Typical positions held by women’s studies graduates include those in social work, community advocacy, governmental and non-profit agencies, health care education, editing and writing for women’s publications, small business, research assistantships in graduate programs, community outreach programs and other programs requiring experience working with women as well as other diverse populations.
+Typical positions held by Women’s, Gender, and Sexuality Studies graduates include those in social work, community advocacy, governmental and non-profit agencies, health care education, editing and writing for women’s publications, community outreach programs, and other programs requiring experience working with diverse populations.

-Enacted as a discipline, Women’s Studies is a site of social change and activism as much as theory.
-We provide many ways for you to expand your world view, from rigorous, rewarding classes on campus to hands-on learning experiences in the Eau Claire community and across the nation and globe.
-For example, you can:
+Enacted as a discipline, Women's, Gender, and Sexuality Studies is a site of social change and activism as much as theory.
+We provide many ways for students to expand their world view, from rigorous, rewarding classes on campus to hands-on learning experiences in the Eau Claire community and across the nation and globe.
+Below are some examples:

-Through such experiences you can learn to connect feminist theory with social practice, becoming a knowledgeable and engaged citizen in our interconnected world.
+In addition to these and other opportunities, students are required to complete a capstone externship (WMNS 496: Social Justice Practicum).
+Through such experiences students learn to connect feminist theory with social practice, becoming a knowledgeable and engaged citizen in our interconnected world.

-Through the Women’s Studies program, you can begin to make a positive difference in society during your undergraduate years.
+Through the Women's, Gender, and Sexuality Studies program, students begin to make a positive difference in society during their undergraduate years.
 All majors and minors participate in a capstone experience where students collaborate closely with a community partner to develop and implement a plan of action or research.
-You can also gain workplace experience through an internship or volunteer on campus (e.g. for the UW-Eau Claire Women and Gender Equity Center, Center for Awareness of Sexual Assault, and annual production of The Vagina Monologues) or in the local community (e.g., for Bolton Refuge House, the Wisconsin AIDS resource Center, the Eau Claire County District Attorney’s Office Victims Assistance Programs, and local women’s magazines).
+Some students also gain workplace experience through an internship or volunteer work on campus (e.g. the Women's and LGBTQ Resource Center) or in the community (e.g. Bolton Refuge House, Wisconsin AIDS resource Center, Eau Claire County District Attorney’s Office Victims Assistance Programs, and local women’s magazines).

-The women’s studies major requires 36 credits and the women’s studies minor requires 24 credits selected from several core courses.
-For a complete listing, see the UW-Eau Claire Catalogue or the women’s studies web pages.
-Students also are required to complete a capstone externship, (Wmns 496).
-The certificate programs are designed for those students who have a strong interest in studying women/or LGBTQ issues, but who are not able to complete the requirements for a major or minor in women’s studies.
-The certificates are also particularly appealing to those students in comprehensive majors who have limited opportunity to explore academic areas outside of their discipline.
+The Women’s, Gender, and Sexuality Studies major requires 36 credits and the minor requires 24 credits selected from several core courses.
+The certificate programs are designed for students who have a strong interest in studying women/or LGBTQ issues but are not able to complete the requirements for a major or minor.
+The certificates are also appealing to those students in comprehensive majors who have limited opportunity to explore academic areas outside of their discipline.

 Thanks for your interest in UW-Eau Claire.
 Let's get started!